INSURANCE AGENCY LICENSE

 fingerprinted.
 [Click here and follow the instructions] Individuals who are

-currently licensed and appointed in Florida
+currently licensed and appointed as insurance agents in Florida

 are not required to be fingerprinted.